Park of Montagnola, Bologna: Description

 The park was also the site of the "Battle of Montagnola" on 8 August 1848, in which Italian revolutionaries from Bologna defeated and temporarily expelled the Austrians.
 The south entrance to the park is on Via Irnerio, facing Piazza VIII Agosto.
 The entrance contains a War Memorial commemorating 8 August 1848, sculpted by Pasquale Rizzoli in 1903.

 Flora

-The park has plane trees (Platanus sp.) hundreds of years old, dating from the Napolean era.
+The park has plane trees (Platanus sp.) hundreds of years old, dating from the Napoleon era.

 Events

 The park is used for performances, games and sports competitions.
 In the Piazza VIII Agosto, and the street inside the park, a large market called 'La Piazzola', also known as the 'Montagnola market', is held every Friday and Saturday.